raspberrypilearning/code-a-carol/en/step_9.md

 sleep 0.5
 ```

-+ Play the song again and listen for the brief pause between the end of the introduction melody and the partridge melody.
++ Play the song again and listen for the brief pause between the end of the introduction melody and the beginning of the partridge melody.

 + Add a pause to the end of the `partridge` and `five_gold_rings` functions.
 Experiment with different pause lengths (`0.5, 1, 2`, etc.) until you find the one that sounds right.